dwaite/connect/openid-connect-4-identity-assurance/requesting.md

-# Requesting Verified Person Data
+# Requesting Verified Claims

-## Requesting Verified Claims
+## Requesting Verified Claims about the End-User

 Verified person data can be requested on the level of individual Claims about the End-User by utilizing the `claims` parameter as defined in Section 5.5. of the OpenID Connect specification [@!OpenID].